-Israeli forces raid Jenin, surround hospitals in occupied West Bank
+Israeli forces raid Jenin, surround Ibn Sina hospital in occupied West Bank

 “Dozens of armoured vehicles turned up, with bulldozers as well, damaging cars, damaging the roads,” reported Al Jazeera’s Sara Khairat from occupied East Jerusalem.
 The raid lasted for about eight hours.

-At least four hospitals were surrounded by Israeli soldiers.
+At least four hospitals were surrounded by Israeli soldiers, including the Ibn Sina Hospital.

 “Israeli forces turned up at Ibn Sina Hospital, one of the biggest in the occupied West Bank.
 They turned up in a raid where they asked medical staff to put their hands up and evacuate the hospital,” Khairat said.